benjamincjackson/unix_tips_etc/Bioinformatics/fasta_tools.md

-#### Linearizes a fasta file (put all the sequences on one line)
+#### Linearizes a fasta file
+(put each sequences on one (its own) line, after the sequence line)

 ```sh
 awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < INPUT.fa > OUTPUT_online.fa
 ```

 #### Wrap a fasta file to shorter column count
+(WARNING - if the header lines are longer than the number of characters to wrap, these will be wrapped too, which you DO NOT WANT)

 ```sh
 fold -w 50 INPUT.fa > OUTPUT_WRAPPED.fa
 ```

-(WARNING - if the header lines are longer than the number of characters to wrap, these will be wrapped too, which you DO NOT WANT)